 Yes.
 You don’t need to be an elected official, or even work for one, to join SiX.
 You don’t need an account to access our library of legislation and learn about our campaigns, but by creating an account, you can choose topics to focus on and see the information most relevant to your work or your interests, whenever you log in.

-Our team consists of our SiX staff, as well as an advisory board that guides the organization’s direction.
+Our team consists of our SiX staff and board of directors, as well as an advisory board that guides the organization’s direction.
 Learn more about our leaders here.

 Thank you for your support!
 If you find our resources helpful, sign up to receive e-mail updates from us.
 Share SiX with your friends and colleagues through Twitter, Facebook, or email.
 Finally, consider making a donation to help us continue moving this work forward.